brokenblade84/RJAR.Exceptions/README.md

 ### Technical Exceptions

-Technical exceptions will be raise automatically if for example the application thrown an ArgumentNullException or a NullReferenceException, but this type of exception can be thrown manually by the user too.
+Technical exceptions will be raised automatically if for example the application has thrown an ArgumentNullException or a NullReferenceException, but this type of exception can be thrown manually by the user too.
 For example, if you need to validate a DbContext or a third party library that requires a try/catch block you can use this exception as following:

 ``` csharp